When Do Chickens Start Laying Eggs? Signs, Symptoms, and FAQs

 When Do Chickens Start Laying Eggs?

-Most of the hens start laying eggs after 4-5 months of age.
-Hens do not need roosters for laying eggs.
+Most hens start laying eggs after 4-5 months of age.
+Hens do not need roosters to lay eggs.
 Roosters only fertilize their eggs for further breeding.

-For those of us who keep chickens for their eggs, we sometimes encounter a variety of challenges to the extent of starting to wonder whether we have the right chicken breed.
+Those of us who keep chickens for our eggs sometimes encounter various challenges to the extent of wondering whether we have the right chicken breed.

 Also read: Best egg-laying chicken breeds